Japanese style bathroom design: simplicity in its purest form

 • priority and mandatory use of natural materials as a confirmation of the inextricable unity with nature.

-Regularity, a tendency to contemplation, a philosophical view of the world – all this is entirely characteristic of Japanese culture and could not but affect the design of living quarters.
+Regularity, a tendency to contemplate, a philosophical view of the world – all these are entirely characteristic of Japanese culture and could not but affect the design of living quarters.
 When decorating a bathroom in this way, it is essential to focus on restraint, unobtrusive asceticism, sophistication, and a moderate amount of expressive accents.
 Only in this case will you be able not only to enjoy water procedures but also to feel vigorous and morally rested.

 New